rbalicki2/smithy/README.md

-x make an API request using fetch, turn it into a future, modify it, and display the results
-* subcomponent and page nav
+x make an API request using fetch, turn it into a future, modify it, and display the results x subcomponent and page nav